Diversity, Equity, and Inclusion

 In order to make the fellowship application process more just and inclusive, and to encourage a diverse applicant pool, we will:

-• Blind information irrelevant to evaluation
+• Screen information irrelevant to evaluation

 • Look beyond the standardized examination to assess clinical competency (optional video case or research synopsis, situational judgement tests/case studies)